 The UE perceived throughput in NG-RAN is an important performance parameter for operating 5G network.
 If the UE throughput of the NR cell cannot meet the performance requirement, some actions need to be performed to the network, e.g. reconfiguration or capacity increase.
 So it is necessary to define UE throughput KPI to evaluate whether the end-users are satisfied.
 The KPI covers volume large enough to make the throughput measurement relevant, i.e. excluding data volume of the last or only slot.

-The UE throughput KPI covers also "NR option 3" scenarios.
+The UE throughput KPI covers also E-UTRA-NR Dual Connectivity (EN-DC) [6] scenarios.
 Then the gNB is "connected" towards the EPC, and not towards 5GC.

-It is proposed to allow the KPI separated based on mapped 5QI (or for QCI in case of NR option 3).
+It is proposed to allow UE throughput KPI split into KPIs per QoS level based on mapped 5QI (or QCI in case of EN-DC architecture).

 When network slicing is supported by the NG-RAN, multiple NSIs may be supported.
 The UL and DL UE throughput for each NSI is then of importance to the operator to pinpoint a specific performance problem.